The Holy Spirit and His Gifts

 Following Paul’s exposition of commitment-love (agapē) as the setting for use of the gifts, 1 Corinthians 13:8-12 says that “where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is [supernatural] knowledge, it will pass away.”
 Does this mean that the gifts – or those gifts at least – would dwindle after the apostolic era?

-It would make no sense that the peoples represented at Pentecost have prophets, but other peoples would not see those gifts which help to spread the faith amongst them; why would God do that?
-Cessationism arose as a doctrine in one culture many centuries after the gifts had supposedly dwindled worldwide.
-It was obviously an excuse for their dwindling in the mainstream churches of that culture.
-What had happened?
-Jesus could not do more miracles than a few healings where the people did not believe in him (Mark 6:5), and He is present today through the Holy Spirit – so corporate belief is not strong enough in these churches.
+It would make no sense that the peoples represented at Pentecost have prophets but other peoples would not see those gifts, which help to spread the faith amongst them; why would God do that?
+Cessationism arose as a doctrine in one particular culture.
+It was obviously an excuse for their dwindling in the mainstream churches of that culture; cessationists are as driven by experience above scripture as the charismatics they deplore.
+Corporate belief is not strong enough in these churches.
 In our culture today it is possible to go to church regularly and not even realise that you are not a Christian.
-How different is that from the church described in Acts of the Apostles, and what effect might this difference have?
+How different is that from the church described in Acts of the Apostles, and what effect would this difference have?

-Cessationism has gained further impetus from distaste at the muddle between the emotional and the spiritual within the charismatic movement today.
-This muddle is most apparent in sung worship, because of the stirring effect upon the human spirit of music (classical and modern!)
-Charismatics tend to chase after signs and wonders when they should be seeking Jesus Christ.
+Cessationism has gained further impetus from distaste at the muddle between the emotional and the spiritual in the modern charismatic movement.
+This muddle, which derives from wish-fulfilment, is clearest in sung worship.
+That is because of the stirring effect upon the human spirit of music (classical and modern equally, according to the listener’s taste); in heaven we shall be singing worship to Jesus (Revelation 14:1-3).
+But modern charismatics chase after signs and wonders when they should be seeking Jesus Christ.
 They have “sought to possess the power of the Spirit before they have gone under the flesh-severing knife of the cross” deeply enough.
-Corroborating this quote (from Frank Viola, Reimagining Church, p.259) is a further passage from the same book (p.133) about those who persevered in a difficult merger of a charismatic and a more evangelical congregation:
+Corroborating this quote (from Frank Viola, Reimagining Church, p.259) is a further passage from the same book (p.133) about those who persevered in a difficult merger of a charismatic and a conservative evangelical congregation:

 Each one of us agreed to drop whatever we thought or experienced about the working of the Holy Spirit.
 We died to it completely.
 We gave it up.
 And we asked the Lord to teach us all over again as little children… our entire focus shifted from what we thought we knew about the Holy Spirit to the Lord Jesus Christ Himself… After about a year… there rose up – out of death, out of the grave in the newness of life – the gifts of the Spirit.
 But they didn’t look like anything we had seen in the Pentecostal/charismatic movement… All things look different in resurrection.